Computer Science at LMU

 Loyola Marymount University’s Computer Science programs feature modern, interdisciplinary curricula built on the principles of the open source culture, and emphasizing:

-- Computing on multiple platforms — students work with computers running Mac OS X, Linux, Solaris, and Windows, as well as iPhones, iPads, robots, and game consoles (Xbox, PS3, Wii, Kinect);
+- Computing on multiple platforms — students work with computers running Mac OS X, Linux, Solaris, and Windows, as well as iPhones, iPads, robots, drones, and game consoles (Xbox, PS3, Wii, Kinect);

 - Freshman apprenticeship courses and two senior year capstone projects — LMU was one of the first innovators of the undergraduate computing capstone project, now an expected culmination of a quality curriculum in Computer Science;

 - Ample opportunities for undergraduate research (leading to publication), the creation of independent studies courses, and involvement in student design competitions, intercollegiate programming contests, and professional societies; and